rjNemo/meal_planner/README.md

 ## Feature list

 - Random meal suggestion ✓
-- Search by name: you're look for a recipe?
+- Search by name: you look for a recipe?
 Ours are easy to make and Yummy! ✓
 - What's in the fridge ?
 Choose your main ingredient and get a meal suggestion
-- Choose by category: ✓
+- Choose by a category: ✓
   - Beef
   - Breakfast
   - Chicken